neondatabase/website/content/docs/get-started-with-neon/signing-up.md

   - /docs/cloud/getting_started/
 ---

-Neon is currently in Technical Preview.
-You can sign up for Neon and use it for free during this period.
-For information about usage limits during the Technical Preview, see [Technical Preview Free Tier](/docs/introduction/technical-preview-free-tier).
+You can start using Neon for free and upgrade to one of our paid plans when you scale.
+For information about Free Tier usage limits, see [Free Tier](/docs/introduction/free-tier).
+For information about our paid-tier options, see [Billing](/docs/introduction/billing).

 To sign up for Neon: